dusty-nv/jetson-inference/docs/webrtc-recognizer.md

 # Recognizer - Interactive Training

 The Recognizer is a Flask-based video tagging/classification webapp with interactive data collection and training.
-As video is incrementally tagged and recorded, an updated model is re-trained in the background with PyTorch and then used for inference with TensorRT.
+As video is tagged and recorded, an updated model is incrementally re-trained in the background with PyTorch and then used for inference with TensorRT.
 Both inference and training can run simultaneously, and the re-trained models are dynamically loaded in for inference.

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/webrtc-recognizer.jpg" width="600">

-It also supports multi-label tagging, and uploading existing images from the client in addition to recording client video over WebRTC.
+It also supports multi-label tagging, and in addition to recording client video over WebRTC, existing images can be uploaded from the client.
 The main source files for this example are as follows:

   * [`app.py`](../python/www/recognizer/app.py) (webserver)
   * [`stream.py`](../python/www/recognizer/stream.py) (WebRTC streaming thread)